 Proportion of subjects with at least 75% improvement in the PASI response from baseline

-Proportion of subjects with PGA of "clear" or "almost clear" with at least a 2 grade reduction from baseline
+Proportion of subjects with PGA score of "clear" or "minimal" with at least a 2-grade reduction from baseline

 Number of subjects with adverse events